 The Department of Foreign Affairs and Trade (DFAT) provides advice for business travellers and tourists going to Taiwan.
 This is regularly updated and should be checked before planning travel.

-Correspondence – answer enquiries, proposals, correspondence and invitations as soon as possible, and at the very least, send an acknowledgment stating that an answer will follow shortly.
+Answer enquiries, proposals, correspondence and invitations as soon as possible and at the very least, send an acknowledgement stating that an answer will follow shortly.

-Punctuality – while traffic conditions in Taipei can cause delays, a high value is placed on punctuality, and as such you should avoid arriving late at appointments.
+While traffic conditions in Taipei can cause delays, a high value is placed on punctuality and as such you should avoid arriving late at appointments.

 Forms of address